 In a fascinating interview provided by the 6:05 Superpodcast, Dr. Jerry Graham, in his unique way, went into the details on how he experienced that evening which went down in glorious infamy.

 “The Doc,” as was known by his wrestling cohorts, was the founder of the legendary Graham wrestling family, which also included Eddie, “Crazy” Luke, and “Superstar” Billy Graham.
-Second-generation stars such as Mike Graham, Jerry Graham Jr., and “Crazy” Luke Graham Jr. followed much later to continue the Graham legacy.
+Second-generation stars such as Mike Graham, the underrated Jerry Graham Jr., and “Crazy” Luke Graham Jr. followed to continue the Graham legacy much later.

 The team regularly sold-out MSG and won many championship titles during the late ’50s and ’60s.